 TRRC is the RRC procedure delay defined in clause 12 in TS 38.331 [2].

-TEvent_DU is the delay uncertainty which is the time from when the UE successfully decodes a conditional LTM configuration until a condition exists at the measurement reference point which will trigger the conditional LTM cell switch.
+TEvent_DU is the delay uncertainty which is the time from when the UE successfully decodes a CLTM configuration until a condition exists at the measurement reference point which will trigger the CLTM cell switch.

 Tmeasure is the time for the UE to measure and realize the condition for CLTM cell switch is fulfilled.
 Tmeasure equals to the measurement time stated in clause 6.3.2.2.1.